goobar-dev/android-202-discover-jetpack-compose/labs/lab1.md

 ## Observe the project dependencies
 - Open the `compose-labs` project in Android Studio
 - Sync the project in Android Studio
+- Open the `gradle/libs.versions.toml` file and review the declared dependencies
 - Open the root-level `build.gradle` file and observe specified plugins

 **💡 What version of the Android Gradle Plugin is the project using?**